tomgonzo/aws-modernization-with-snyk-and-eks/content/50-module2-gain-visibility-with-snyk/_index.md

 # Introduction

-At this point, we've recreated an environmnent with a live repository and a working CI/CD pipeline that pushes a container image to Amazon ECR.
+At this point, we've created an environment with a live repository and a working CI/CD pipeline that pushes a container image to Amazon ECR.
 This represents a steady-state mode of operation that should be familiar to most teams that build and deploy their software.
+In this Module, we'll guide you through executing Snyk's tests in ways that reflect a typical Snyk adoption journey.

-In this module, we'll add Snyk to scan the code, open source, and containers in your projects in the same way an existing software team may do the same.
+For many teams, the initial intent is to Gain Visibility into their application security without interfering with Developer Workflows.
+To accomplish this, we'll use Snyk's integrations into Bitbucket and ECR.

-We'll guide you through each step.
+We'll also demonstrate how Snyk can be integrated into CI/CD Pipelines, which in many cases requires Developer involvement.